Anesthesia Associates of Rochester P.C.

 Georgianne Zigarowicz, M.D., DOSA Coordinator

-Christie Perez-Johnson, MD, Medical Director RGHS Ambulatory Surgery Center
+Paul Cross, DO, Medical Director/Chief of Anesthesia RGHS Ambulatory Surgery Center